ShunYCheung/ShunYCheung.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student at Monash university, studying gravitational waves.
+I am a final-year PhD student at Monash university, studying gravitational waves.
 I am a member of LIGO scientific collaboration and Ozgrav.

 I enjoy solving problems, usually by exploring data and applying statistical methods to uncover insights.
 My current research focuses on gravitational-wave memory, tests of general relativity and glitch mitigation in gravitational-wave detectors.